-In Rockingham County in 2010 a total of 155 beds were available for individuals, and 97 for persons in families with Children.
-These were utilized by a total of 141 persons reflecting sufficient shelter coverage for homeless persons seeking shelter.
-In order to reach out to unsheltered homeless, Seacoast Mental Health Center employs a homeless outreach coordinator who assists unsheltered homeless in accessing important local services and actively works with partners in the Seacoast Area Continuum of Care.
+In order to reach out to unsheltered homeless, Seacoast Mental Health Center employs a homeless outreach coordinator who assists unsheltered homeless in accessing important local services and actively works with partners in the Seacoast Area Continuum of Care/Home for All.
 AIDS Response of the Seacoast provides education, advocacy, support services, rental assistance, and referral to any persons whose life is affected by HIV/AIDS.